 The Make-up Museum showcases famous works from film, television and advertising, created by make-up industry leaders.
 The museum often features rare photo collections, movie memorabilia and pieces from special make-up effects studios.
 Past contributors have included the Stan Winston Studio, Mike Hill, W.M.
 Creations, Creative Character, KNB EFX Group, the Chiodo Bros., Creature Effects and many others.
 The museum is your chance to see make-up history up close.

-Mike McCarty curated the 2016 and 2017 IMATS Los Angeles Make-up Museums.
+Mike McCarty will curate the 2019 IMATS Los Angeles Make-up Museum.
 He has worked on movies including Sin City, Hostel; The Chronicles of Narnia: The Lion, The Witch and the Wardrobe; Grindhouse, The Mist and Sin City: A Dame to Kill For.

 Contact Michael Key at [email protected] if you are interested in exhibiting at the 2019 Los Angeles museum.

 Contact Craig Lindberg via email at [email protected] if you are interested in exhibiting at the 2018 New York museum.

 Contact Adrian Rigby via email at [email protected] if you are interested in exhibiting at the 2018 London museum.

 Gideon Hay curated the 2016 and 2017 IMATS Vancouver Make-up Museums.
 He has worked on TV series, movies, stop-motion and CG animation projects, public art, prototype toys and maquettes.
 A few career highlights include working on Deep Rising, episodes of The X-Files, Stargate, the second and third X-Men movies, Aliens vs. Predator: Requiem, the second and third Night at the Museum films, Snakes on a Plane and Slither.
 Hay works as a freelance sculptor and teaches sculpture in Vancouver, British Columbia.

 Contact Gideon Hay via email at [email protected] if you are interested in exhibiting at the 2018 Vancouver museum.